Our Services

 However, if episodes are frequent, worsening, or accompanied by other unusual symptoms, speak to a doctor.
 Chest symptoms that feel severe, persistent, or different from typical episodes should always be evaluated urgently.

-If you suspect broader REM-related issues, consider a free online symptom check for Rapid Eye Movement (REM) Sleep Behavior Disorder to better understand your symptoms.
+If you suspect broader REM-related issues, consider using a free online symptom checker to assess your symptoms for Rapid Eye Movement (REM) Sleep Behavior Disorder and get personalized guidance on next steps.

 You are not alone in this experience.
 With the right information and support, sleep paralysis becomes far less frightening — and far more manageable.